 Based on the Gospel reading for this coming Sunday (Second Sunday after the Holy Cross, Eve of the Fast of the Holy Cross of Varak), the following are suggested themes for sermon topics:

 This is the second of two similar accounts in the Gospels in which Jesus talks about the union of marriage.
 The Cross stands in the center binding together what God has joined.
-Click here to read the themes written for Matthew’s version which is also used as a Sunday Gospel reading during the Church year.
+Click here to read the themes written for Matthew’s version, also used as a Sunday Gospel reading during the Church year.